scpwiki/wikijump/docs/development.md

 $ docker-compose -p wikijump -f docker-compose.yaml -f docker-compose.dev.yaml up
 ```

 This will map the directories specified in `docker-compose.dev.yaml` into the container, so you can see your changes live.
-You should edit this file as you need, but avoid committing any personal changes to it.
+You should edit this file as you need, but do not commit any personal changes to it.